AdamCoscia/eve-online-research/README.md

   - modify collection routine,
   - or organize FNC and/or dependencies,

-then modify the Data Mining Application!
+then modify the Killmail Fetching Application!

 If you need to
   - filter raw data,